Quality matters when hiring for a big project. Call a Best Pick now!

 In addition to a chimney cap that keeps rain out, Michael stresses the importance of installing a proper animal screen.
 He says, “Squirrels and raccoons love to make homes in chimneys, especially in the fall, because they’re warm.
 The other problem is that animals tend to take up residence by building a nest of some sort, and that nest prevents your flue from venting properly.”
 Most chimney caps come equipped with an animal deterrent, but it’s a good idea to check with a chimney professional to make sure yours is sufficient.

 In general, chimney care is best left to the experts.
 However, you can help to keep your chimney working properly by being aware of possible obstructions and leaks, getting it regularly looked at by a professional, and building fires safely if you have a fireplace.
-Learn what you should never burn in a fireplace.
 If you’re concerned about your chimney for any reason, get in touch with a local Best Pick chimney specialist.